marcpages2020/Samurai-Shodown/README.md

-We are four students from CITM in Terrassa and in our Project 1 subject we are making a tribute to the Samurai Shodown (fighting game).
+We are four students from CITM in Terrassa (Barcelona) and in our Project 1 subject we are making a tribute to Samurai Shodown, a fighting game.

 ## Controls